Gabriel-sy/SubtitlesDownloader/README.md

 An automated subtitle downloader for movies and TV shows that integrates with Windows context menu.
 This application allows you to download the best matching subtitles from OpenSubtitles.com with just a right-click on your video files.

-### Planned updates
- - Download subtitles for all files in a folder.
- - Choosing more than 1 language in case there isn't any for the first language.
- - Choosing between hearing impaired subtitle or not.

 ## Requirements
 - .NET Framework 4.8 or higher
 - OpenSubtitles.com account